 Mnemonics for elbow ossification include CRITOE and CRITOL.
 These are essentially the same, apart from the terminal letter which represents the External or Lateral epicondyle.

 A mnemonic to remember the most important congenital heart defects associated with cyanosis is:

 T: tetralogy of Fallot (TOF)

 The causes of gracile bones can be recalled with the following mnemonic:

 O: osteogenesis imperfecta

-Hypertrophic pyloric stenosis can be characterised in ultrasound studies by the measurements of the hypertrophic muscle.
-Although the criteria can vary from publication to publication, an easy way to keep in mind those values is remembering the first digits of the number "pi", also represented b...
+Hypertrophic pyloric stenosis can be characterized on ultrasound by the measurements of the hypertrophic muscle.
+Although the criteria can vary from publication to publication, an easy way to keep in mind the values is using a mnemonic which relies upon remembering the first digits of the number...

 The mnemonic is not in order of prevalence; pilocytic astrocytomas are most common.